poouy17/Pill_Detection_SSD/README.md

 # Pill_Detection

-Using SSD Model to detect pill in picture and crop that to use Text Detection Model's Input -Inha University Project
+Using SSD Model to detect pill in picture and crop that to use Text Recognition Model's Input -Inha University Project

 ### SSD Model 학습